jooby-dev/jooby-docs/docs/analog/parameter-types.md

 ## NBIOT APN

-Parameter to set default APN.
+Parameter to set the default APN.
 Available from software version = `1.5` for:<br/>
 hardware type - `24`